After someone dies there are a great many people to tell, procedures to follow and things to arrange.Read More

 ‘What if’ somebody is required to step into my shoes?

-A ‘What If’ plan is a document which outlines the types of information you would like someone to know if they had to step into your shoes if something were to happen to you.
-Here is a template for you to produce your own copy.
-Just remember to tell a family member or friend about it should you fall ill for example.
+A ‘What If’ plan is a document that outlines the types of information you would like someone to know if they had to step into your shoes if something were to happen to you.
+Pull together important contact names and numbers plus all the relevant information about the person you provide care for so that support can be given in your absence.
+Keep this ‘What If’ plan in a prominent place and remember to tell a family member or friend about it should you fall ill for example.